Dissolved CO₂ sensor for in situ measurement

 The CO₂ sensor allows the measurement of the partial pressure of carbon dioxide directly in the water, thanks to a specific membrane permeable only to gases covering an infrared sensor.
 This partial pressure must be coupled by a measurement of the temperature of the field for the calculations of concentrations, calculation formulas are provided.

-The CO₂ probe covers a wide range of applications thanks to its titanium body and its possible use for water up to 1000 meters deep (1000 dbar pressure) and temperatures up to 60 ° C.
+The CO₂ probe covers a wide range of applications thanks to its titanium housing and its possible use for water up to 1000 meters deep (1000 dbar pressure) and temperatures up to 60 ° C.

 separation membrane and absorption NDIR sensor :